oshied/directord/docs/installation.md

   defined.
 While a built-in has been provided as an example, users are free to do whatever they see fit to achieve their bootstrap goals.

+> All values within a set of catalog files can be used as blueprinted options with commands.
+This makes it possible to set any key and value within a catalog file and use that option as an argument.
+This is specifically used in the default bootstrap catalog file to dynamically source the server address for clients; blueprinting is basic jinja and for the purpose of the bootstrap example is used like so `"{{ director_server['targets'][0]['host'] }}"`.

 > In a [touchless](containerization.md#touchless-operations) operations
   scenario only the `director_clients` would need to be defined for a bootstrap operation as the server would be provided for using the container image.